 Music is a universal language that embodies one of the highest forms of creativity.
 As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.
 (The National Curriculum 2014)

-Our objective at Marton cum Grafton is to develop a curiosity for the subject, as well as an understanding and acceptance of the validity and importance of all types of music, and an unbiased respect for the role that music may wish to be expressed in any person’s life.
+Our objective at Marton-cum-Grafton Primary School is to develop a curiosity for the subject, as well as an understanding and acceptance of the validity and importance of all types of music, and an unbiased respect for the role that music may wish to be expressed in any person’s life.
 We are committed to ensuring children understand the value and importance of music in the wider community, and are able to use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.

-The music curriculum ensures students sing, listen, play, perform and evaluate.
 This is embedded in the classroom activities as well as regular singing assemblies, various concerts and performances and the learning of instruments.
 The elements of music are taught in the classroom lessons so that children are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
 In the classroom students learn how to play tuned and untuned percussion.
 In doing so understand the different principle of each method of creating notes, as well as how to read basic music notation.
-They also learn how to compose focussing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
+They also learn how to compose focusing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
 Composing or performing using body percussion and vocal sounds is also part of the curriculum, which develops the understanding of musical elements without the added complexity of an instrument.